-In addition to the other information set forth in this report, you should carefully consider the factors discussed in Part I, "Item 1A.
+In addition to the other information set forth in this report, you should carefully consider the risk factor below in this Item 1A as well as the risk factors discussed in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K/A for the year ended December 31, 2021, which is incorporated herein by reference and which could materially affect our business, financial condition or future results.
-The risks described in our Annual Report on Form 10-K are not the only risks facing our Company.
+The risks described in our Annual Report on Form 10-K/A are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
-We do not believe that there have been any material changes from the risk factors previously disclosed in our Annual Report on Form 10-K/A for the year ended December 31, 2021.
+Except as disclosed below in this Item 1A, we do not believe that there have been any material changes from the risk factors previously disclosed in our Annual Report on Form 10-K/A for the year ended December 31, 2021.